-The data and evidence in this report are clear: the VCSE sector makes a significant contribution to our city-region, preventing need, reducing hardship, supporting those in crisis, driving social change and enabling recovery.
+The data and evidence in this report are clear: the VCSE sector makes a significant contribution to our city-region - preventing need, reducing hardship, supporting those in crisis, driving social change and enabling recovery.

-In Oldham, local VCSE organisations across Greater Manchester generate over £90.4 million in income, creating a range of services and activities as diverse as our communities.
-In doing so, VCSE organisations employ 2,659 people and mobilise 45,720 volunteers.
-The vast majority of VCSE organisations are neighbourhood-based, rooted in local communities and addressing significant inequalities in the day-to-day of what they do.
+In Tameside, local VCSE organisations across Greater Manchester generate over £43.5 million of income, creating a range of services and activities as diverse as our communities.
+In doing so, VCSE organisations employ 2,712 people and mobilises 37,327 volunteers.
+The vast majority of VCSE organisations are neighbourhood based, rooted in local communities and addressing significant inequalities in the day-to-day of what they do.
 The strong return on investment provided by the VCSE sector is also well evidenced, with preventative and early intervention work reducing the strain on the public purse in the longer term.

-In recent years, the VCSE sector has become even more enterprising.
-While more traditional VCSE organisations have generated new trading approaches and are diversifying their income streams to support their long-term sustainability, over 12% now define themselves as social enterprises, reinvesting or donating their profits to create positive social change.
-This is a sector that is evolving and finding new ways to create change and bring additional resources and value into Oldham.
-As a sector, we continue to have strong relationships with our public sector colleagues, including the Local Authority, but we also have a growing connection with businesses (49%).
+In recent years the VCSE sector has become even more enterprising.
+While more traditional VCSE organisations have generated new trading approaches and are diversifying their income streams to support their long term sustainability, over 14% now define themselves as social enterprises, reinvesting or donating their profits to create positive social change.
+This is a sector which is evolving and finding new ways to create change and bring additional resources and value into Tameside.
+As a sector we continue to have strong relationships with our public sector colleagues including the Local Authority but also have a growing connection with businesses (54%).
 These partnerships are driving wider conversations about what an inclusive economy that works in our communities' interest could look like.

 This places the VCSE sector as a key player in revitalising and rekindling social and economic activity following the COVID-19 pandemic.
 Many organisations have adapted to new forms of work, mobilised increasing numbers of volunteers and developed creative solutions to the challenges of the pandemic.
-There is a significant opportunity to build on the learning and innovative practices developed over the last year and channel these into the creation of a better, fairer and greener economy in which citizens are empowered and there is greater social ownership of wealth, land and assets by communities.
+There is a significant opportunity to build on the learning and innovative practice developed over the last year and channel this into the creation of a better, fairer, and greener economy in which citizens are empowered and there is greater social ownership of wealth, land and assets by communities.

-However, this report shows that, despite this increased entrepreneurialism, the income of the VCSE sector is back in decline, and many organisations have needed to use their reserves in order to respond to the COVID-19 pandemic, whilst simultaneously weathering uncertainty about the long-term future of contracts and grants that enable them to do their vital work.
-Over time, this will inevitably reduce their ability to bear risk, respond to demand and adapt to further change.
-As has been seen across the country, fundraising has been significantly disrupted, and many charitable funders have invested in responses to the pandemic, with longer-term project funding deprioritised.
+However, this report shows that despite this increased entrepreneurialism, VCSE sector income is in decline and many organisations have needed to use their reserves in order to respond to the COVID-19 pandemic, whilst simultaneously weathering uncertainty about the long term future of contracts and grants which enable them to do their vital work.
+Over time, this will inevitably reduce their ability to bear risk, to respond to demand and adapt to further change.
+As has been seen across the country, fundraising has been significantly disrupted and many charitable funders have invested in responses to the pandemic with longer term project funding deprioritised.
 There are significant opportunities and benefits in supporting a thriving local VCSE sector and equally significant risks of losing much valued and needed activity if no action is taken.

-The past year has prompted great reflection on the nature of our society and what we can do collectively to improve health and wellbeing, reduce entrenched inequalities and create a fairer world.
-This is why we have created the set of recommendations below, which lay out our vision for how we make this happen.
+The past year has prompted great reflection on the nature of our society and what we can do collectively to improve health and wellbeing, reduce entrenched inequalities, and create a fairer world.
+This is why we have created a set of recommendations below which lay out our vision for how we make this happen.